elec-e8408-mini-project-2025/project-documentation/user-manual.md

 ### Session view

 - When user presses start - button
-  - applicatin begins tracking user's movement
+  - application begins tracking user's movement
-  - the following session data is displayed on the view
+  - the session data is displayed on the view, including
     - step count
     - distance
     - average speed
-  - the start button turns red and the button text changes to "stop"
+  - the start button turns red and the button label changes to "stop"
 - When user presses stop - button
   - applicatin stops tracking user's movement
-  - the stop button turns blue and the button text changes to "start"
+  - the stop button turns blue and the button label changes to "start"

 ### Past sessions view